RechieKho/ascend/docs/game-design-document.md

 in search of honing its skill to the extreme.
 The game will be a randomized metroidvania, or roguelike that never resets, mixing of generated levels and exploration & progression.
-This game is currently targeted to be a *desktop*, *singleplayer* game.
+This game is currently targeted to be a *desktop*, *singleplayer- game.
 Do note that it is always open for suggestion at [our github issues page](https://github.com/RechieKho/ascend/issues).